SimonMaracine/cppblowfish/README.md

 ## A small C++ encryption library implementing the blowfish algorithm

 I built this library for myself.
 If it works for me, then maybe it works for you as well.
-It tested it on GCC and MSVC.
+I tested it on GCC and MSVC.

 Check the header files for _some_ documentation.
 And check out `tests/main.cpp` for a working